rintilyx/azure-cosmos-querybuilder/README.md

     CosmosCollection countries = new CosmosCollection("Countries");

     // Build condition
-    Condition United StatesCondition = new ConditionBuilder(countries) // This condition will be built using countries collection reference
+    Condition statesCondition = new ConditionBuilder(countries) // This condition will be built using countries collection reference
                     .attribute("name")
                     .includeIfNull(false) // if name is null, the condition will be removed from query .equalsTo(name);